hahn-th/homematicip-rest-api/README.md

 ##CheckPresenceOnPing##
 This script will ping (ICMP) all configured IP addresses (e.g. mobile phones which are connected over WiFi).
 If no device answers the ping, it will activate the security zones

+#QRCodeGenerator#
+This script will create QRCodes for all configured devices and a webpage for easier browsing